Home » Almond-Raisin Biscotti (Cantucci)

 STEPS

-1. Preheat the oven to 180 C/350 F, and line a large baking sheet with parchment paper.
+1. Preheat the oven to 180 C/350 F.

 2. Toast the almonds.